 Raphael was by no means limited to wall spaces, though, and his paintings of this period include the Sistine Madonna (c.
 1512 CE).
 The artist continued to attract commissions, especially for portraits and these include his influential and intimate rendering of Pope Julius II of c.
 1512 CE (now in London’s National Gallery) and one of the courtier Baldassare Castiglione (c.
 1514 CE) which is now in the Louvre, Paris (see below).
 Raphael even combined two portraits in one with his Beazzano and Navagero, now in the Doria Gallery in Rome.
 The La Fornarina (The Baker Woman), painted c.
 1518 CE, is thought by some historians to show the woman Raphael was himself romantically involved with, an idea suggested by the artist’s signature on the arm bracelet she wears.
 The painting is now in the National Gallery of Rome.

 Like many other great Renaissance men, Raphael often turned his hand to architecture.
-In 1514 CE the artist was even called upon to draw plans for St. Peter’s Basilica in Rome, a project that eventually drew in a large number of noted Renaissance artists.
+In 1514 CE the artist was even called upon to draw new plans for St. Peter’s Basilica in Rome, a project that eventually drew in a large number of noted Renaissance artists.
 This was the beginning of a profitable relationship with Pope Leo X (r.
 1513-1521 CE) who regarded Raphael as the greatest living artist.
 The pair’s good relationship perhaps explains the commonly noted but erroneous idea that Raphael was appointed the Vatican City’s prestigious post of Superintendent of Antiquities.
 Other buildings to receive his attention included the Villa Madama (never completed), the Chigi Chapel, and the Saint Eligio degli Orefici church, all in Rome.
-From 1517 CE, Raphael himself lived in a classic Renaissance building, Rome’s Palazzo Caprini, informally known as the ‘House of Raphael’.
+From 1517 CE, Raphael himself lived in a classic Renaissance building, Rome’s Palazzo Caprini, informally known as the ‘House of Raphael’. and designed by Donato Bramante (c.
+1444-1514 CE).
 Raphael’s final architectural project was the Palazzo Bronconio dell’Aquila (now destroyed) whose rich exterior decoration and deliberate mix-up of the conventional and functional arrangements of columns, niches, and pediments, would be one of the first indicators of the new style of Mannerism.

 So high was the demand for Raphael’s work that he created a large workshop where ongoing works were supervised and sometimes even finished by assistants such as one of his former pupils, Giulio Romano (c.
 1499-1546 CE), himself a noted painter and architect.
 This policy of the great but overworked artist has certainly kept art historians busy ever since.
 Raphael also took a keen interest in the preservation of art and pleaded with the Popes to do more to protect Rome’s rich inheritance from antiquity.
 Raphael also planned to create a detailed map of all Rome’s ancient sites, but this never came to fruition.